“Wow! I Didn’t Know That!”

 Within the format of a half hour, the far greater latitude will make the stories considerably more appealing, by virtue of the things that can be said and not left on, as they say, the cutting room floor.

 Rather, these stories will be written and, in some instances, told by real scientists and engineers working with the science and technology described.
-This series will have the advantage of not depending upon a single writer or fixed writing crew.
+This series will have the advantage of not depending upon a single writer or fixed writing staff.
 Stories will come from a broad array of experts in science, engineering, and technology.
 Further, we propose to establish alliances with other not-for-profit entities engaged in science education and benefit from their journalism and ideas.

 Clearly, there will be no shortage of ideas to explore.